Skip to main content

 Status and Update Issues

-Cause: You may not have permission to update this problem.Solutions:
+Cause: You may not have permission to update this rock.Solutions:

 1. Only the creator, assignee, or admin can update status